Aptean Food & Beverage ERP is Empowering the Fresh Produce Industry

 - Weighbridge: Facilitates efficient weighment information collection and organization, with automatic ticket creation and comprehensive management of weights on Purchase Orders and Warehouse Receipts.

-- Production Cost Apportionment: Optimises cost allocation in production, allowing businesses to distribute purchase value and costs related to sorting or grading tasks.
+- Production Cost Apportionment: Optimizes cost allocation in production, allowing businesses to distribute purchase value and costs related to sorting or grading tasks.

 - Grower Return / Grower Accounting: Enabling grower return settlements based on grading, packing, or account and pooling sales, manages commission and claims payback, calculates vendor payments, creates flexible purchase orders, sets up commission groups, and posts settlements.